dakota-mewt/mewt/README.md

 Mewt is made up of 2 parts:
 1. Physical components
    1. A physical button to control mute state
-   1. An RGB LED to display mute state / hot-mike
+   1. An RGB LED to display mute state / hot-mic
-   1. An Arduino microcontroller to interface with the button and the LED and that communicates with the computer
+   1. An Arduino microcontroller to interface with the button and the LED.
+This is also what will communicate with your computer
 1. Code running on your computer to
    1. recognize button presses to toggle microphone mute/unmute
    1. read microphone mute/unmute state and send information to the physical components to display status